 Protocol.
-Used for monitoring, controlling, and administration of network and network devices.
+Used for monitoring,

 SNTP Simple Network Time Protocol.
+Used

-Used to synchronize the time of a terminal device with a timeserver.
+to synchronize the time of a terminal

+device with a timeserver.

-Subnet Mask To discern the network part from
+Subnet Mask To discern the network part from the

-the host part of an Glossary on page 186, a device performs an AND operation on the IP address and the network mask.
+host part of an Glossary on page 170, a device performs an AND operation on the IP address and the network mask.
 The network classes A, B, and C each have a subnet mask that demasks the relevant bits: 255.0.0.0 for Class A, 255.255.0.0 for Class B and 255.255.255.0 for Class C. In a Class C network, for instance, 254 IP addresses are available.

-Switch Network device that connects
+Switch Network device that connects multiple

-multiple network segments and terminal devices.
-The forwarding of data packets is based on Glossary on page 186es: data targeted to a specific device is directed to the switch port that device is attached to.
+network segments and terminal devices.
+The forwarding of data packets is based on Glossary on page 170es: data targeted to a specific device is directed to the switch port that device is attached to.

 TCP Transfer Control Protocol.
+The

-The protocol belongs to the transport layer and establishes a connection between two entities on the application layer.
+protocol belongs to the transport layer and establishes a connection between two entities on the application layer.
 It guarantees reliable and in-order delivery of data from sender to receiver.